Existenziell/bplusplus/README.md

 ## Interactive Tools

-The docs include **Bitcoin CLI Terminal**, **Stack Lab**, and a **Denominations Calculator**.
-They let you run commands, build scripts, and convert units in the browser (no local node, IDE, or extra setup).
+The page includes **Bitcoin CLI Terminal**, **Stack Lab**, and a **Denominations Calculator**.
+They let you run commands, build scripts, and convert units in the browser, without the need for a local node, IDE, or extra setup.
 Use them to try concepts as you read, debug your mental model, or prepare for real tooling.

 ### Bitcoin CLI Terminal

 Run `getblockcount`, `getblock`, `getrawtransaction`, `getmempoolinfo`, and other Bitcoin Core RPC commands in the browser.
 Connects to a public mainnet node (no local node or setup).
 Type `help` for the command list.
+Supports tab autocomplete.

 ### Stack Lab